datasciblog/datasciblog.github.io/_posts/2019-12-22-DL-04-building-top-1-digit-recognizer.md

 ```

-# Agumentation, Datasets and DataLoaders
+# Augmentation, Datasets and DataLoaders

 ```python
 	# Create transformers with different settings